Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Roth IRAs and Roth 401(k)s aren’t eligible for a ROBS.
 Also, you generally can’t use an account set up through your current employer — most won’t let you roll over your funds.

 Have at least $50,000 in retirement savings

-While this isn’t a legal requirement, using an account with less than $50,000 isn’t worth the cost.
+While this isn’t a legal requirement, using an account with less than $50,000 may not be worth the cost.
 Also, most providers won’t work with accounts that have less than $50,000, meaning that you might have to do it yourself.

 Start a C corporation

-C corporations are type of tax status for corporations.
+A C corporation is a type of tax status for corporations.
 Your business must have this tax status to be eligible for a ROBS.

 C corporations might pay more taxes than S corporations, but they have less restrictions.
 For example, the IRS has no limits on how large a C corporation can grow, how many different classes of stock it can issue or the nationality of its shareholders.
 C corporations are also the only type of business entity that’s eligible for a ROBS.

 Be an employee of your new business